sukeniklab/CHE600/Class_22/README.md

 Topics today:
 * Solving regression problems with PARROT
-* Homework III: comparisons between networks trained on similar but different datasets.
+* Homework IV: comparisons between networks trained on similar but different datasets.

-# Regression problems
+# Regression training with PARROTT

 1. Last week we saw how PARROT can be used to classify amino acid sequences into one of 3 classes.
 This is a broad problem that can be applied to many types of datasets.
 However, other datasets map a dataset (in our case a sequences) onto a value that is non-discrete.
 For example, one can design train a network to predict the average radius of a protein given its sequence.
 The average radius is not a class, and can assume any positive real number.
 This is a regression problem.